husarion/ros2-demo-nodes/README.md

-# ros2-demo-nodes-cpp
+# ros2-demo-nodes

-Docker container with a basic talker/listener demo - useful for DDS debugging
+Docker image with a basic talker/listener demo - useful for DDS debugging